Teaching Social Maturity to Your Teenager

 Test their capacity for observation and social learning.
 Once you've succeeded in establishing a safe dialogue see how much they recognize their immaturity.
 Try not to sound critical.
 Provide examples that you recall and praise them for their willingness to self-reflect.
 Review their encounters with peers and offer them ways to feel a greater sense of belonging.
 By becoming a better social observer and paying careful attention to more mature peers they can figure out how to move their maturity forward.
 Point out the advantages of being a good listener and the importance of not abruptly changing subjects.
 Stress how compliments, following up on details they have been told before, and thinking about what they should say before they say it are good rules of thumb.
 Emphasize how silly clowning often backfires.

 Explain that certain "immaturity themes" are repeated in various situations.
 Now is the time to speak to them about "attention-seeking missions", the "never feeling satisfied syndrome," or some similar behavior theme that often pops out and makes peers shake their heads with disdain.
-Delineate the subtle and not-so-subtle ways these themes emerge, and challenge their view that peers don't notice these behaviors.
-Explain that kids their age not only notice them, they catalogue them, and spread news about such behaviors far and wide!
+Delineate the subtle and not-so-subtle ways these themes emerge and challenge their view that peers don't notice these behaviors.
+Explain that kids their age not only notice them, but they also catalog them, and spread gossip about such behaviors far and wide!
 Point out that the more these behaviors come out at home the more they are likely to at school or other times when peers are around.

 Offer concrete ways for them to learn how to become more socially mature.
 Offer the pointers above but try to line up a respected older sibling or cousin, if available.
 If not, perhaps a guidance counselor can lend a hand.
 Even television programs may offer a forum to discuss behaviors and attitudes considered socially mature at their age.
 Emphasize that preparing themselves ahead of time to be with peers, and reviewing their past successes and failures, is a good habit to establish.